AlessioPani/QuestionTime/README.md

 # QuestionTime
-This project is a Quora clone built with Django REST, Bootstrap and Vue.js.
+This project is a Quora clone built with Django REST Framework, Bootstrap v4 and Vue.js.